eeshanbot/project-template/README.md

 This folder holds *functions*.
 I like to use the following syntax.
 I put anything into a function that I might use more than once.

 ###### function calls
-All functions start with `eb_` for autocompletion (eager beaver).
+Helper functions tend to start with `eb_` for autocompletion (eager beaver).
 They are then followed by one of:
 * `view_` = makes a figure (does not save it automatically)
 * `get_` = runs a small computation
 * `compute_` = runs a large computation